 This is a list of all of the Forum advisors working on the intersection of Indigenous traditions and ecology, including brief biographies and contact information.
 Go here to read more about the Forum Advisory Group.

-This very substantial offering by Dr. John Grim lists works that touch on the complex interplay between indigenous communities, place, and nature.
-It contains seminal works dating back to the 1920s, as well as more contemporary contributions (last updated 2014).
+This very substantial offering by Dr. John Grim and Dr. Leslie Sponsel lists works that touch on the complex interplay between indigenous communities, place, and nature.
+It contains seminal works dating back to the 1920s, as well as more contemporary contributions.

 This section contains links to a handful of statements by indigenous organizations and elders regarding the environmental crisis.

 Here we list indigenous projects and organizations from around the globe who are engaging with and tackling head-on these important environmental issues.
 If you would like your project to appear here, message our webmaster, using the Contact Form.